 For an e-commerce business to thrive, a means to accept payment over the internet would be very necessary.
 In most cases, this would be through a website or app.
 For the purpose of this write-up, we would be sharing how to accept payment online in Nigeria through a website.

-The post presupposes that you already have an e-commerce website that includes a modern online cart system.
 In addition to developing an e-commerce system from scratch, there are several web software out there that make this possible.
 The systems are typically fully-fledged e-commerce platforms that come with a storefront for customers and backend for the merchant to control the entire system.
-They would typically include features like multi-currency support, anti-fraud screening, etc. Any of the listed systems can be obtained by buying web hosting from Web4Africa and installing them from the hosting control panel.
+They would typically include features like multi-currency support, anti-fraud screening, etc.

 39 Online e-Commerce Cart systems